lukassoo/Watch-Together-Releases/README.md

 This does not mean transcoding isn't coming at some point.
 Not all devices need to play the 4k version and waste all that bandwidth when all they can display is a much lower resolution.

+The server is currently only available through a docker-compose file as it requires a database and that takes care of it.

 The documentation and a more verbose description and reasoning ([Why not Plex/Jellyfin?](https://docs.watchtogetherplayer.com/reasoning.html), [Where is the source code?](https://docs.watchtogetherplayer.com/open_source.html)):
 https://docs.watchtogetherplayer.com/introduction.html